Ph.D. in Psychology – Clinical and Clinical Child Psychology

 C. They are able to provide expert guidance or professional assistance in response to consultation requests.

-Goal #4: Graduates value, conduct and critically evaluate research that advance our understanding of and ability to influence human behavior.
+Aim #4: Graduates value, conduct and critically evaluate research that advance our understanding of and ability to influence human behavior.

-Objectives for Goal #4:
+Competencies for Aim #4:

 A. They value the role of science in society, data-based theory and evidence-based practice (treatment, assessment, education, training, prevention, etc.).
 They are skeptical of assertions that are not supported with credible data and theories that are not well-founded in basic research.